 Colorado landlords are only required to make one federally mandated disclosures:

 - Lead-based paint.
 Landlords who own homes built before 1978 must provide info about the concentration of lead paint.

 Changing the Locks in Colorado

 Landlords are prohibited from unilaterally changing the locks on tenants as a form of eviction.
 Tenants may be allowed to legally change the locks on their own, provided it is not explicitly disallowed in the lease agreement.

 The city of Denver maintains several additional landlord-tenant policies.
 For example, Denver landlords must give 21 days’ notice before raising rent.
 Immigrants are also protected from discrimination in Denver.
 Additional rules can be found here.

 Longmont Landlord-Tenant Rights

 The city of Longmont maintains many of the state’s statutory requirements but they are administered directly through the city’s government instead of the state’s government.
 More info can be found here.

 Aurora Landlord Tenant Rights

-The city of Fort Collins administers its own code compliance program that is designed to complement health and safety enforcement at both the state and local level.
-In particular, this program fields and negotiates punishments under the city’s Public Nuisance Ordinance, which itself was instituted to address “chronic problem properties” across the city.
-More information on this program and other housing ordinances administered by Fort Collins can be found here.
+The city of Fort Collins also has its own code compliance program that enforces health and safety codes.
+The program also fields and negotiates punishments for code violations.
+More information about this program and housing ordinances in Fort Collins can be found here.